rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 So, brothers, we are not children of the slave but of the free woman. ^0431

 For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery. ^0501

-Look : I, Paul, say to you that if you accept circumcision, Christ will be of no advantage to you. ^0502
+Look: I, Paul, say to you that if you accept circumcision, Christ will be of no advantage to you. ^0502

 I testify again to every man who accepts circumcision that he is obligated to keep the whole law. ^0503